babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

     }
 	```

-	Note: `ENABLE_FEATURE_FLAGS` compilation codition exists so that we are able to disable all the **local feature flags** in the builds that we provide for user testing.
+	Note: `ENABLE_FEATURE_FLAGS` compilation condition exists so that we are able to disable all the **local feature flags** in the builds that we provide for user testing.
 This flag should be used **only with local feature switches**.

 	4. add a new entry in the `Root.plist` for a toggle for this feature.
 The key name should be the same as the raw value of the case in `SettingsKeys` added before.
 The entry should be added after the `PSGroupSpecifier` item named `✨ Local Feature Switches ✨` and before `✨ Remote Feature Switches ✨` (this will visually group it with other local feature switches in the Settings app)